Do You Need To Take A Probiotic Every Day To Get The Benefits?

 The benefits of taking probiotics every day.

 Probiotic supplements can have many functions.
-Diversifying the gut is a big one, Gandhi says, which helps to maintain or restore balance in the gut microbiome.*
+Diversifying the gut microbial landscape is a big one, Gandhi says, which helps to maintain balance in the gut microbiome.*

 As for probiotic foods, "Ideally we should always be eating probiotic-rich, fermented food daily," Gandhi says, "but even more so if you are not taking a supplement."
-These foods introduce multiple new strains of good bacteria to the gut, optimizing the GI tract and diversifying the microbiome, she explains.*
+These foods introduce multiple new strains of good bacteria to the gut, diversifying the microbiome, she explains.

 One way to get gut-friendly benefits, while also extending the life span of seasonal produce, is to preserve vegetables.
 "Making and eating traditional foods such as sauerkraut, pickles, natto, kombucha, and beet kvass is a delicious and fun way to optimize your gut health and strengthen immunity," registered dietitian Ella Davar, R.D., CDN, says.